 The 3 bedroom, 2.5 bathroom home, on a large 10,542 SF lot includes a generous backyard space, a garden water feature with pond, convenient side yard with privacy bamboo hedge, a storage shed, outdoor shower, and room for parking an RV, Sprinter Van or boat.
 Tucked away, off the beaten path, away from the hustle and bustle, you will find the very definition of what makes a house a home!

+This is the one you’ve been waiting for!
 Located in the heart of the westside of Santa Cruz, this one-of-a-kind property offers two separate homes.

+116 Anthony which was custom built in 2001.
 With approximately 1,747 sf, it consists of 2 bedrooms, one of which is a ground floor primary suite, 2.5 bathrooms and an office.

 114 Anthony is a stand alone ADU (accessory dwelling unit), with approximately 635 sf and consists of 1 bedroom and 1 bathroom.